 In summary, the 9 part series will cover:

-- Set up a Device Enrollment Service (NDES)
+- Configure the Network Device Enrollment Service (NDES)

 - Install Azure AD Application Proxy to publish the Device Enrollment Service (NDES)